Good Reduction of K3 Surfaces

-that has all the properties asserted in claim (3) of the proposition.
+be the morphism of algebraic spaces over $\OO_L$ given by Proposition \ref{prop: map to a projective scheme}.
+Then, $\pi$ has all the properties asserted in claim (3) of the proposition.
 Clearly, ${\cal X}'$ is a projective scheme over $\Spec\OO_L$, and if $\pi$ is not an isomorphism, then the exceptional locus is non-empty and of codimension $2$, which implies that ${\cal X}'$ cannot be regular by van~der~Waerden purity, see, for example, \cite[Theorem 7.2.22]{Liu}.